 In his interpretations, the German conductor Jonathan Stark combines historically informed style competence with technical precision.
 In the 2021/22 season he made his debut with the Athens Philharmonia Orchestra (Schubert/Mahler, Mozart, Economou), the Volksoper Wien (Hänsel und Gretel) and the Neuburg Chamber Opera (Die Poststation).

-Jonathan Stark’s activity in the orchestra pit began in 2018 with Johann Strauss’ operetta “A Night in Venice”, followed by assistances at the Schlossfestspiele Langenlois (“Die Csárdásfürstin”, conductor: Andreas Stoehr) and at the Volksoper Wien (“Le roi carotte”, conductor: Guido Mancusi).
+Jonathan Stark’s activity in the orchestra pit began in 2018 with Johann Strauss’ operetta “A Night in Venice”, which was followed by assistances at the Schlossfestspiele Langenlois (Die Csárdásfürstin) and the Volksoper Wien (Le roi carotte).

-Jonathan Stark started his career in 2014 with the Atlas Ensemble in Amsterdam’s Muziekgebouw aan ‘t IJ.
 He received his conducting training with Andreas Stoehr at the Music and Arts University of the City of Vienna.
-In addition, he attended master classes with Jorma Panula and Michalis Economou and complemented his training with music theory studies at the University of Music and Performing Arts Vienna.
+In addition, he completed master classes with Jorma Panula and Michalis Economou and complemented his education with studies in music theory at the University of Music and Performing Arts Vienna.

-In August 2020, Jonathan Stark launched the StarkConductor Blog, where he has since been blogging about various aspects of classical music and engaging with audiences.
+In August 2020, Jonathan Stark launched the StarkConductor Blog, where he has since been blogging about classical music and engaging with audiences.